rothej/jh_ml_covid_detect/README.md

 xray_cov_3class_opt.mlx was ran to find optimal values (BoxConstraint and KernelValue).

-xray_cov_deep.mlx was a script that used a basic deeplearning CNN to try to accomplish the 3-class task (also performed poorly).
+xray_cov_deep.mlx was a script that used a basic deeplearning CNN to try to accomplish the 3-class task.

-xray_cov_3class_knn.mlx was ran to try a KNN model, performed poorly.
+xray_cov_3class_knn.mlx was ran to try a KNN model.

-xray_cov_3class_naivebayes was ran to try a Naive Bayes model, performed poorly.
+xray_cov_3class_naivebayes was ran to try a Naive Bayes model.